 Compliance duties and self-employed Skilled Workers

 The same compliance duties apply to self-employed Skilled Workers as to employed Skilled Workers.
-Therefore, the sponsor should have systems in place in order to monitor the individual’s absences, ensure their contact details are up to date, note the expiry date of their passport and BRP, as well as comply with the other sponsor duties.
+Therefore, the sponsor should have systems in place in order to monitor the individual’s absences, ensure their contact details are up to date, note the expiry date of their passport and visa permission, as well as comply with the other sponsor duties.

 One of the main concerns of the Home Office for self-employed Skilled Workers is whether they are undertaking third party contract work that is not in line with the sponsor guidance.
 The guidance sets out that:

-You cannot sponsor a worker if you will not have full responsibility for all the duties, functions and outcomes or outputs of the job they will be doing, or if:
+“You cannot sponsor a worker if you will not have full responsibility for all the duties, functions and outcomes or outputs of the job they will be doing, or if:

 - the job amounts to the hiring out of the worker to another organisation (third party) who is not the sponsor to fill a position with them, whether temporary or permanent, regardless of any genuine contract between you and the third party; or

-- the worker will be contracted to undertake an ongoing routine role or to provide an ongoing routine service for a third party who is not the sponsor, regardless of the nature or length of any arrangement between you and the third party
+- the worker will be contracted to undertake an ongoing routine role or to provide an ongoing routine service for a third party who is not the sponsor, regardless of the nature or length of any arrangement between you and the third party.”

 If there is an intention for the self-employed Skilled Worker to undertake third party work, this can only be done in very specific circumstances, and it may be helpful to seek advice before entering into this type of arrangement.